-- any transfer fees for Ordinary Units or Platform Units; - · any exit fees for Platform Units; and - any fee payable from default interest received from a Borrower.
+- · any transfer fees for units; and - any fee payable from default interest received from a Borrower.

 Trilogy Funds may cease waiving all or some of these fees and management costs but will only do so after giving at least 30 days' notice to Investors and by the issue of a supplementary or a new product disclosure statement.